EliLillyCo/LillyMol/docs/Molecule_Tools/fileconv.md

 ```
 Is a common means of assessing a file of molecules.

+Because the file name ends with '.smi', fileconv reads the file as a smiles
+file.

 ## Flow
 `fileconv` operates as a pipeline.
 Molecules are read from the
 input source.
 They are then processed, which may be a no-op, and